 When the statistics looked absolutely fantastic, the command "threw lightning."
-That is, for the command of the pilots account, their victories were not the main thing - the main task was the support of the ground forces.
-The field regulations of the Red Army were written: "The main task of aviation is to promote the success of ground troops in battle and operations."
-That is, the main thing was to support ground forces, and not to destroy enemy aircraft in the air, on the airfields, and maintain individual “hunting.”
-In general, it was the right strategy - supporting its troops, covering shock aircraft.
+That is, for the command of the pilot’s account, their victories were not the main thing - the main thing was to complete the task, to support the ground forces.
+In the Field Charter of the Red Army was spelled out: "The main task aviation is to contribute to the success of ground forces in combat and operations. ” That is, the main thing was to support ground forces, and not destroy enemy aircraft in the air, at airfields, conducting individual "hunting."
+In general, it was the right strategy - supporting their troops, covering strike aircraft.

 Therefore, quite often the first victories of future aces were later not confirmed.
 The first shot down aircraft (or shot down "in mind") gave the pilot psychological certainty in the following battles.
 He was already a “predator”, he was not afraid, but he was looking for the enemy, maneuvered with more confidence.
 Yesterday's cadet became an "old man."
 Naturally, the command understood this.